 Touch down in Tokyo, the cutting edge capital of fashion, food and design and be met by our guide who will school you in everything you need to know to hit the bustling streets.
 From maps, phrase sheets to good advice and insider tips, your dedicated Black Tomato guide will ensure you set off on the right foot.
 Start the day with a private tour of the fascinating Tsukji Fish Market and snack on the freshest, and in our opinion, best sushi in the world.
 The nearby Hamarikyu Gardens are the ideal place for an afternoon stroll before taking a waterbus along the Sumida River to Asakusa to view the Senso-ji, Tokyo’s oldest and most significant temple.
 Tech lovers will enjoy a stop off at Akihabara, a major electronic, anime, games and otaku shopping district, before retiring to the gorgeous Aman Tokyo hotel.
 After a morning of manicures at your own dressing room nail station, spend the day on a private tour that combines the traditions of ancient Tokyo with the contemporary culture the city is now famous for.
 We’ll take you on a visit to Meiji-jingu, the most important shrine in Tokyo, and the Imperial Palace Gardens all before an afternoon stroll through the trendy districts of Harajuku.Read more

-Wind through the hills of Mount Fuji and delight in the stunning scenery before arriving at Hakone for peaceful views, spectacular kaiseki cusine and the onsen baths; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
-Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Gora Kardan and enjoy the large rooms, private garden and open-air stone bath and steam sauna.
-After a refreshment in your garden, spend the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
-In Japan you can truly expect the unexpected.
-The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat but for those wishing to keep their feet firmly on the ground – hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.
+Wind through the hills of Mount Fuji and delight in the stunning scenery before arriving at Hakone for peaceful views, spectacular kaiseki cuisine and the onsen baths; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
+Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Ginyu Hakone and enjoy the spectacular views of the river and mountains.
+Refresh before spending the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
+In Japan, you can truly expect the unexpected.
+The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat or, for those wishing to keep their feet firmly on the ground, hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.

 Like the name suggests the bullet trains in Japan are known for their speed and it will be this rapid transportation that will deliver you into the heart of Kyoto.
 Waste no time with your guide discovering the iconic Golden Pavilion or Ryoanji Zen Garden before ending the day with a moment of zen at the Ninnaji Temple, which is home to one of Kyoto’s loveliest gardens.
 A night at the renowned Hyatt Regency will get you ready for a full day private tour of Gion, where you will catch sight of some of Kyoto’s apprentice geisha on their way to lessons.
 With your guide carve your own pathway through Japan but we’d always recommend stop offs to Nijo castle, the former home of the Shogun (one of the hereditary military dictators of Japan from 1192), Yasaka-jinja Shrine and Maruyama Park, which boasts spectacular temples and even grander views.